napalm-automation/napalm-automation.github.io/_posts/2017/2017-09-06-napalm-logs-released.md

 As we know very well, the syslog messages are simply bulks of text and they don't have the same format or structure across the network operating systems, though they do share something essential: a notification.
-This is the way the network device is trying to communicate with you and inform you regarding an event.
+This is the way the network device tries to communicate with you and inform you of an event.

 For example, the following syslog message is a notification received from a Juniper device, when a BGP neighbor a number of prefixes above the threshold,